-At Keurig Dr Pepper, we stand against intolerance and inequality, and we recognize more must be done to address racism in our society.
-Our Respectful Workplace and Anti-Harassment policy is the foundation for our commitment to our workplace; you can read a summary here.
+At Keurig Dr Pepper, we stand against intolerance and inequality in any form, and we are committed to maintaining a safe and inclusive workplace that is free from discrimination and where employee actions are consistent with our standards and values.
 Additionally, as a member of the Business for Inclusive Growth (B4IG) coalition, we are committed to business action to advance human rights, build inclusive workplaces and strengthen inclusion.
 You can read our pledge against inequalities here.

 Our Political Engagement

 Keurig Dr Pepper is committed to sourcing, producing and distributing our beverages responsibly, while making a positive impact on our consumers, customers, communities, employees and various other stakeholders.
 We consider it our duty and responsibility to support this commitment through our efforts to engage in the political process and the development of public policy.
 We are members of the Civic Alliance, a nonpartisan coalition of more than 1,100 businesses united in working together to build a future in which everyone participates in shaping our country.
 We are signatories of the organization’s Joint Statement for Protecting Voting Access, which supports safe and accessible voting for all eligible Americans.

 The links below share our approach to political engagement, our policy on Political Contributions and the trade associations to which KDP pays annual dues or membership fees, including disclosures on those associations that receive more than $25,000 per year in non-deductible fees for federal lobbying expenditures.
 You can find our lobbying disclosure filings on the government’s Lobbying Disclosure website.